mayasaffron/Kaur-Health/testing.md

 - wave test on each page revealed:
 - 2 contrast errors, when using red text on the bag and checkout pages.
 - Inputs with class 'form-control', not having corresponding labels.
-I decided thatthese were not big issues as in each case, the placeholder text was there to inform a visually impaired user.
+I decided that these were not big issues as in each case, the placeholder text was there to inform a visually impaired user.
 - Empty buttons, where the button content is an icon.
 Again, I felt this was not a big issue, as the icon was there to indicate the action to the user, however as an extra measure, I added aria-labels to each of these icons.